Democracy and Debate | Decision 2020

 Dialogues in Democracy

 Produced in collaboration with the University of Michigan Democracy and Debate theme semester, Dialogues in Democracy is an interdisciplinary collection of 25 books that explore the core tensions in American political culture—tensions that erupt every four years during the presidential election.
-Intended as a companion to the University of Michigan's Democracy and Debate teaching and learning efforts this fall, or to anyone who wishes to better understand the context for the United States' democratic institutions and conflicts, the Press’s 2020 presidential election reading list offers an opportunity for students to experience the richest, most comprehensive scholarship available today.
+The Press’s 2020 presidential election reading list offers an opportunity for students to experience the richest, most comprehensive scholarship available today.
 Readers will find books that contextualize their own experiences of voting in America, perhaps, as well as big picture analyses of leadership, activism, and international pressures, as well as critiques of the democratic processes that control who gets to sit in the chair, and who gets to pull the lever.

-This collection is free to read through December 31, 2020 as part of the University of Michigan Press Ebook Collection on the Fulcrum platform.
+This collection served as a companion to the University of Michigan's Democracy and Debate teaching and learning efforts in the fall of 2020, and the books included in the reading list were free to read from September through December 31, 2020 as part of the University of Michigan Press Ebook Collection on the Fulcrum platform.
 To read the titles, open the reading guide and click the title or cover of the book you wish to access, or use the links listed for the books below under the "Democracy" and "Debate" headings.

 Listen to our political science authors debate key topics central to American democracy

-Our limited podcast series, releasing on Thursdays throughout October 2020, will bring several illuminating conversations to the University of Michigan campus.
-Each episode will feature a pair of authors bringing different perspectives to the table on issues of national, and international, concern: social policy, national security, racial justice, and leadership.
-For more information including the full lineup, click the button on the right.
-Episodes will be added below as they are published.
+Our limited podcast series brings several illuminating conversations to the University of Michigan campus.
+Each episode features a pair of authors bringing different perspectives to the table on issues of national, and international, concern: social policy, national security, racial justice, and leadership.
+Listen to the episodes below.

 - Strike for the Common Good: Fighting for the Future of Public Education by Rebecca Kolins Givan and Amy Schrager Lang, Editors (featured in Episode 1 of the mini series)